KiranPL0/e90-kombi/README.md

 ## Credits

-[e90-dashboard-ets2](https://github.com/Marcin648/e90-dashboard-ets2) --- used for speed, rpm and counter frames [BMW Canbus Codes](https://www.loopybunny.co.uk/CarPC/k_can.html) --- used for most can codes [Controlling BMW E90 Instrument Cluster](https://forum.arduino.cc/t/controlling-bmw-e90-instrument-cluster/670728) --- used for wiring diagram + general wiring information
+[e90-dashboard-ets2](https://github.com/Marcin648/e90-dashboard-ets2) --- used for speed, rpm and counter frames<br>
+[BMW Canbus Codes](https://www.loopybunny.co.uk/CarPC/k_can.html) --- used for most can codes<br>
+[Controlling BMW E90 Instrument Cluster](https://forum.arduino.cc/t/controlling-bmw-e90-instrument-cluster/670728) --- used for wiring diagram + general wiring information<br>
-[opendbc-BMW-E8x-E9x](https://github.com/dzid26/opendbc-BMW-E8x-E9x) --- used for dbc file which was used for certain can commands such as transmission
+[opendbc-BMW-E8x-E9x](https://github.com/dzid26/opendbc-BMW-E8x-E9x) --- used for dbc file which was used for certain can commands such as transmission<br>
 [Assetto Corsa Lua SDK](https://github.com/ac-custom-shaders-patch/acc-lua-sdk) --- used for lua app